Görlitz: German Democratic Republic and reunited Germany

+The redrawing of boundaries in 1945—in particular the location of the German-Polish border to the present Oder-Neisse line—divided the town.
+The right bank was placed under the administration of the Polish People's Republic and was initially renamed Zgorzelice, and then Zgorzelec in 1948, with both names being historically used in the Polish language, while the main portion on the left bank became part of the state of Saxony in the Soviet occupation zone in Germany, from which the German Democratic Republic (GDR) emerged in 1949.

+The residents of the part of the town located east of the Neisse River (modern-day Zgorzelec) were almost entirely expelled to the western part of the town.
+In the 1950s, about 40 percent of the population in and around Görlitz consisted of expellees from the former eastern territories of Germany.

 When the East German states were dissolved in 1952 Görlitz became part of the Dresden District, but the states were restored on German reunification in 1990.
 In 1972 the East German-Polish border was opened for visa-free travel, resulting in intense movement between Görlitz and Zgorzelec, which lasted until 1980, when East Germany unilaterally closed the border because of anti-communist protests and the emergence of the Solidarity movement in Poland.
 On 27 June 1994 the town became the seat of the Roman Catholic Diocese of Görlitz, but it remains a Lutheran Protestant stronghold.
 In 2002 Lake Berzdorf, occupying a former open-cast lignite mine south of Görlitz, began to be filled.

 The Altstadtbrücke (literally old town bridge) between Görlitz and sister city Zgorzelec was rebuilt between 2003 and 2004.
 It was officially opened on 20 October 2004.
 As soon as Poland signed the Schengen Agreement (20 December 2007), movement between the two banks of the river again became unrestricted, since border controls were eliminated.
 Indeed, users of the new pedestrian bridge are not informed by any signs that they are leaving one country and entering another.
 Today Görlitz and Zgorzelec are well connected.
 A bus line connects the German and Polish parts of the town and there is a common urban management, with annual joint sessions of both town councils.

 Since reunification and as of 2013, more than 700 buildings in Görlitz have been renovated.
 It is a popular place for retirement among the elderly of Germany, being quiet and relatively affordable by German standards.
 Its tourist potential is rapidly expanding since it is very much an eastern counterpart to towns such as Heidelberg.
 In the case of Görlitz much of the funding for the renovations of the town's buildings has come from an anonymous donor, who, since 1995, has sent an annual donation of more than €500,000, totalling more than €10,000,000.

 In 2021, the surviving old synagogue was reopened.